 Appropriate grade placement will be determined by the administration on the basis of grade placement in a previous school, student records, teacher recommendations, English language ability, age and the Colegio Roosevelt admissions screening process conducted by the school administration.
 Other relevant factors may also be considered at the discretion of the administration.

-Our main goal in the admissions process is to assess each applicant's level of readiness for our curriculum in the grade to which he or she is applying.
+Our main goal in the application process is to assess each applicant's level of readiness for our curriculum in the grade to which he or she is applying.
 This allows us to ensure that the academic program is the right fit for new students and to place them in the learning environment in which they will be most successful while at Colegio Roosevelt.

 English as an Additional Language (EAL):